Skip to content

 How This Tool Works

-Enter the total vertical rise (floor to floor height) and your target riser height to calculate the exact number of risers and treads needed.
+Pick your units, then enter the total vertical rise (floor to floor height) and your target riser height to calculate the exact number of risers and treads needed.

 Formula & Method

 Number of risers = total rise ÷ target riser height (rounded to nearest whole number).
 Actual riser height = total rise ÷ number of risers.
 Treads = risers − 1.
+Enter rise and target dimensions in inches or centimeters.

 Example Calculation